bitmakerla/estela/installation/helm-chart/README.md

-# estela Helm Chart
+# estela Helm Chart variables guide

-## Understanding the variables

 First, make a copy of `values.yaml.example` and rename it to `values.yaml`.
 Then, complete the following fields: